Removing and Replacing Your Bathtub in 11 Steps

 What tools do I need to use?

-First and foremost, you should not undertake any part of this process without protective eye, ear and facewear.
-And of course gloves are a must, unless you are a seasoned professional.
+First and foremost, you should not undertake any part of this process without protective eye, ear and face wear.
+Gloves are required unless you are a seasoned professional.
 Beyond protective wear, you will need:

 - An adjustable wrench